-The short answer is no, you do not need Bluehost to use WordPress.
-WordPress is open-source software that runs on any host meeting its basic requirements.
-What makes Bluehost stand out is that WordPress has officially recommended Bluehost for many years, making it the first name most new site owners encounter.
-That is a recommendation, not a requirement.
-For a deeper look at what Bluehost actually includes, and how it compares to managed-cloud alternatives, read our complete Bluehost hosting guide.
+No, you do not need Bluehost to use WordPress.
+WordPress is open-source software that runs on any web host meeting its technical requirements.
+Bluehost is an officially recommended host, but that is a recommendation, not a requirement.
+Read on for what Bluehost includes, which alternatives work as well, and what to consider before committing.

 WordPress.org vs WordPress.com: Why the Distinction Matters